Kyufujin/JourneyRpgGame/README.md

 Project is a simple RPG game, created in Raylib, using a c++.
 INFO:
+- MORE INFO ABOUR PROJECT IDEA IN -> Journey.pdf
 - move character with w/a/s/d
 - attack with left mouse button
 - Don't worry, game is very short right now.
 When you'll destroy two enemies, you won't have anything left to do. :)